 As the saying goes, time is money, especially for a freelance graphic designer.
 To be successful, you want your design process to be as efficient as possible, while delivering high-quality designs.

-After you have finished gathering information, the next step would be to brainstorm for ideas and present them to the client.
+After you have finished gathering information, the next step would be to brainstorm ideas and present them to the client.

 However, it’s hard to communicate visual ideas with just words alone.
 You need a tool to translate them into visualizations — which is where a mood board comes in.